Sid-CS328/1BM23CS328_AI_Lab/README.md

 Week 4: Vacuum Cleaner Agent

-Week 5: A* Search Algorithm using Missing Tiles and Manhattan Distance heuristics
+Week 5: A* Search Algorithm using Missing Tiles and Manhattan Distance heuristics + Hill Climbing Algorithm (for 4 Queens)

+Week 6: Simulated Annealing Algorithm (for 8 Queens) (Used Dual Annealing for optimization)